SixLabors/docs/articles/fonts/inspectfontfiles.md

 Inspection does not add the font to a collection.
 That separation is useful for upload validation and tooling: you can reject, categorize, or display font metadata before deciding whether the file should participate in normal font resolution.

 For the broader metadata API, see [Font Metadata and Inspection](fontmetadata.md).

+### Practical guidance

+- Inspect uploaded font files before adding them to an application collection.
+- Use collection inspection for `.ttc` and `.otc` files because one file can contain multiple faces.
+- Store invariant names for stable configuration and localized names for display.
+- Load the font only after metadata inspection says it belongs in the normal resolution path.